 The city center of Bolzano is easy enough to get around by walking, though distances can be a bit far if you’re staying further from the center (think 30+ minutes of walking in some cases).

 If you’re wondering how far a particular location is from the city center, check the walking distance to the hotel from Piazza Walther.

-We’ve visited Bolzano both with and without a car, and while having a car does make things a bit simpler and give you more options when you’re considering what to do in Bolzano (especially if you want to stay outside of town or be able to access the Dolomites and hike in gorgeous destinations like Tre Cime di Lavaredo), it’s really not necessary.
+We’ve visited Bolzano both with and without a car, and while having a car does make things a bit simpler and give you more options when you’re considering what to do in Bolzano (especially if you want to stay outside of town or be able to access the Dolomites and hike in gorgeous destinations like Tre Cime di Lavaredo and Seceda), it’s really not necessary.

 There aren’t any metros in Bolzano, but there is a fairly easy-to-use bus system (though keep in mind that the buses may not always run quite on time).
 During the high season, there are also tourist shuttles than run out to popular attractions like Castel Roncolo.

 Where to Stay in Bolzano